traefik/traefik/docs/configuration/backends/docker.md

 `echo $(htpasswd -nb user password) | sed -e s/\\$/\\$\\$/g`.
 The result will be `user:$$apr1$$9Cv/OMGj$$ZomWQzuQbL.3TRCS81A1g/`, note additional symbol `$` makes escaping.

+[3] `traefik.backend.loadbalancer.swarm`:
+If you enable this option, Traefik will use the virtual IP provided by docker swarm instead of the containers IPs.
+Which means that Traefik will not perform any kind of load balancing and will delegate this task to swarm.
+It also means that Traefik will manipulate only one backend, not one backend per container.

 #### Custom Headers